calamity-inc/warframe-public-export-plus/README.md

 Data and localizations are entirely split here (into Export\*.json and dict.\*.json, respectively).
 This should make it trivial to handle localizations in your projects without tons of duplicated data.
 Unfortunately, this may make it difficult to manually browse the data; however, you can type whatever you're looking for into [omni.wf](https://omni.wf/), which is uses this data and [is open-source](https://github.com/calamity-inc/omni.wf).

-## Obtaining images
+## Images

-Instead of ExportManifest, this project adds an `icon` field to most exports, which contains a path, e.g. `/Lotus/Interface/Icons/Player/LotusSymbol.png`.
+Most exports here have an `icon` field, which contains a path, e.g. `/Lotus/Interface/Icons/Player/LotusSymbol.png`.
 There are a few ways to obtain an image from such a path:
 - [Puxtril's Warframe Exporter](https://github.com/Puxtril/Warframe-Exporter) can be used entirely offline to export textures from your game files.
 - browse.wf hosts all images and can be queried like this: <https://browse.wf/Lotus/Interface/Icons/Player/LotusSymbol.png>
 - ExportImages can be used to find out if an image is hosted on `content.warframe.com/PublicExport`, in which case it can be obtained using by adding an exclamation mark followed by the `contentHash`, like so: <https://content.warframe.com/PublicExport/Lotus/Interface/Icons/Player/LotusSymbol.png!00_WC8orfy4NOtWelndlH7qmQ>